microsoft/fabriccatalyst/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.

+If you're interested in contributing to this project, please refer to our [Contributing Guidelines](CONTRIBUTING.MD) for detailed instructions on how to get started.
+Your contributions, whether through code, documentation, or ideas, are highly valued and help us improve the Fabric Catalyst initiative.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.